Skip to content

 Can a Silver partner be better than a Gold partner for my project?

 Yes.
 If the Silver partner’s team has deep V2 experience in your industry and the Gold partner’s assigned team doesn’t, the Silver partner will likely deliver a better outcome.
-Tier reflects the organisation’s investment in SAP; team composition determines your project’s success.
+Tier reflects the organisation.
+Team composition determines your project.

 How long does it take to become a Gold partner?

-Typically 2-5 years from Silver, depending on the partner’s growth rate.
-They need to accumulate 20+ go-live projects, hire and certify 10+ consultants, and maintain a 4.0+ satisfaction score.
-Some fast-growing boutique firms achieve it in 2 years; others take longer.
+Typically 2-5 years from Silver.
+You need 20+ go-lives, 10+ certified consultants, and a sustained 4.0+ satisfaction score.
+Some fast-growing boutiques get there in 2 years.
+Others take longer.

 Do Gold partners get better support from SAP?

-Yes, to a degree.
-Gold and Platinum partners get access to more SAP resources — co-marketing support, early access to product roadmaps, and dedicated partner success managers.
-This can translate to better-informed project delivery, but the impact varies.
+To a degree.
+More co-marketing support, earlier access to product roadmaps, dedicated partner success managers.
+Can translate to better-informed delivery, but the impact varies.

 What happens if a Gold partner loses their status?

-SAP reviews partnership tiers periodically.
-If a partner falls below the requirements (e.g., satisfaction scores drop, certified staff leave), they can be downgraded to Silver.
-Ask prospective partners how long they’ve held their current tier and whether it’s been continuous.
+SAP reviews tiers periodically.
+If satisfaction scores drop or certified staff leave, they can be downgraded.
+Worth asking prospective partners how long they’ve held their current tier and whether it’s been continuous.

 Should partner tier be a deciding factor?

-It should be one factor among many — and not the most important one.
-Named team composition, V2 delivery experience, go-live track record, and pricing model all matter more.
-Think of Gold status as a baseline filter, not a guarantee of quality.
+It should be one factor among many, and honestly not the most important one.
+Named team, V2 delivery experience, go-live track record, pricing model.
+All of those matter more.
+Think of Gold status as a baseline filter, not a quality guarantee.

 SAP CXSAP PartnersPartner SelectionSAP Gold PartnerImplementation